jstrimpel/lrrr/README.md

 ## A command line utility for quickly creating LazoJS applications

 Open for discussion.
 Working document.
+This is an application generator NOT another package manager!

 > Ruler of the planet Omicron Persei 8!

 ### Require
-Lrrr will be able to be included by other node modules.
+Lrrr can be included by other node modules.
 For instance LazoJS will include Lrrr and allow for default resource creation, e.g.,

 ```shell
 lazo create app
 ```

-### Proposed API
+###  API
-Lrrr will consume templates stored in github repos.
-These templates will be downloaded as needed and used to create the specified resources.
+Lrrr consumes templates.
 A default set of templates will ship with Lrrr.

 > High level API.
 Details will be fleshed out after the general concept has been vetted.

 #### Create Application
-This will create a new LazoJS application.
+Creates a new LazoJS application.

 ```shell
 lrrr create app [dest]
 ```

 #### Add Component
-This will create a new LazoJS component. `dest` is the application directory.
+Creates a new LazoJS component. `dest` is the application directory.
 The component will be created in the application `components` directory.

 ```shell
 # -c controller if one exists in the template